Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 This is not entirely accurate, we need to perform the following steps:

-* Power Off The Radio With A USB Cabled Left Plugged Into the radio and the laptop end.
-Remove The Battery.
+* Power Off The Radio With A USB Cabled Plugged Into the radio and the computer and  Remove The Battery.
 * Reconnect The Battery And wait for the USB connection notification sound on the computer.
-* Disconnect and reconnect the battery again and it should now be detected.
+* Disconnect and reconnect the battery again, the radio should now be detected.

 [![Example Of Preloader Mode](https://img.youtube.com/vi/_PI75gAN9Kw/0.jpg)](https://youtu.be/_PI75gAN9Kw)